Catherine Elwes

 Catherine Elwes (born 1952) is a British artist, curator and critic working predominantly in the field of video art and a significant figure in the British feminist art movement.

+Early life

 She was born in St Maixent, France.
 She studied at the Slade School of Fine Art and later graduated with an MA in Environmental Media from the Royal College of Art.

+Career

-She began working with video in the late 1970s.
-In 1979 Elwes performed Menstruation II, a three-day performance at the Slade which lasted for the duration of a menstrual period.
+Elwes began working with video in the late 1970s.
+In 1979 she performed Menstruation II, a three-day performance at the Slade which lasted for the duration of a menstrual period.